Bidding Games and Efficient Allocations: Discussion and Related Work

 \subsection{Future Work}

 Other than studying the variations mentioned above, there are several questions that remain open.
-One natural direction is how changing the order in which items are sold (or the agenda in sequential voting) affects the induced equilibrium.
-While in the general case this effect can be substantial, it is possible that there are classes of valuations where all orders yield the same outcome in PSPE.
-For example, one corollary of Proposition~\ref{th:MST} is that the order in zero-sum games does not matter.
+One natural direction is how changing the order in which items are offered (or the agenda in sequential voting) affects the induced equilibrium.
+It is known that in general bargaining problems the agenda can strongly affect the outcome~\cite{fershtman1990importance,inderst2000multi}.
+While the agenda may also affect the outcome in our model, it is possible that there are classes of valuations where all orders yield a similar outcome in PSPE.
+For example, from Proposition~\ref{th:MST} the order of issues in zero-sum bargaining games does not matter.